Travelling to visit friends and relativesVFR is the second most common reason given for travelling overseas from the UK

 VFR travellers have a greater risk of travel related diseases and other health risks [3, 4] and are less likely to seek pre-travel advice [5, 6].
 A number of reasons may explain the disproportionate risk for this group of travellers: they may travel to resource-poor areas, have closer contact with the local population and travel for longer periods .
 Barriers to VFR travellers receiving travel health advice may include factors such as; access to travel health services, cost of vaccines, perception of travel-related risks by the health care advisor and the traveller, and communication issues .

-All travellers should review the country specific information including the Foreign and Commonwealth Office (FCO) advice on the Country Information pages and make an appointment with their GP practice or a travel clinic.
+All travellers should review the country specific information including the Foreign, Commonwealth & Development Office (FCDO) advice on the Country Information pages and make an appointment with their GP practice or a travel clinic.
 Ideally travellers should seek advice at least four to six weeks before departure.

 For Individuals with complex medical problems and earlier appointment is recommended.
 However, it is recognised that VFR travellers often need to travel at short notice for various reasons such as a family emergency.
 If time is short, an appointment is still worthwhile.